 1. Turn on the heat source.
 Depending on how pronounced you want the stamp mark to be, the temperature can be 80 to 160 degrees Celsius.
 I just put the iron on max, waited for 5 minutes, and rolled.

 2. Place the die on the hot surface, to start pre-heating.
+I use one that is forged out of brass.

 3. Dip the sponge into the glass of water, squeeze it, and wipe it across the surface of the area on the leather where you’ll like the stamp to appear.
 Continue to swipe the sponge across the leather until its (the leather) colour darkens.
 If it doesn’t darken, the leather may be treated with a dye or other coating that makes it unabsorbent.
 I would advise trying another piece of leather, preferably vegetable tanned as this is most suitable for hot stamping.